Energy efficiency grants and loans

 Home Upgrade Grant – phase 2

-The Home Upgrade Grant (HUG) will provide energy efficiency upgrades and low carbon heating via local authority funding, to households in England that:
+The Home Upgrade Grant scheme aims to deliver energy efficiency and low carbon heating improvements to low-income households living in poorly performing homes.

 Boiler Upgrade Scheme